beakbahama/log/docs/stress-recovery.md

 In this framing, the feedback loop helped transform *Homo sapiens* from a species that merely survived stress into a species that could consciously, creatively, and collectively resolve it.
 This would have supported the formation of larger, more stable social networks, the complex sharing of abstracted knowledge, and unprecedented global expansion.
 A species equipped with physical hardware that rewarded de-escalation would have held a major scaling advantage over lineages more dependent on repeated physical conflict.

-The final premise of this anatomical mapping is that this hardware is not a fossilized relic.
-It is a fully intact, temporarily dormant mechanical system.
-The path to a more cooperative human architecture lies not in engineering a new way to be human, but in mechanically unlocking the exact physiological system that would have helped ensure our survival in the first place.
+The core premise of this anatomical mapping is that this system is still here.
+It is a fully intact, temporarily dormant part of human biology.
+The path to a more cooperative human future lies not in inventing a new way to be human, but in reactivating the physiological architecture that helped ensure our survival in the first place.

 ---
 # 🔹Appendix B: The Consequences of a Dysregulated System
 *Appendix B (formerly Part 3: The Diagnosis) is being withheld from this release for further refinement.
 Unlike the main body, which centers lived observation, memory, and first-order system mapping, this appendix moves more heavily into synthesis and extrapolation.
 It will return in a future update once its language has been more carefully calibrated.
 Its temporary absence does not affect the core argument of the document.*

+> [!NOTE]
+>
+> **Note on Appendix B**
+>
+> This appendix extends the main model into broader medical, psychological, and societal consequences.
+It draws on inference, synthesis, and causal reasoning grounded in the lived observations and anatomical framework established in the main text.
+>
+> It should be read as an interpretive extension, not as the foundation of the document’s core claims.
+If parts of this appendix later require revision, that would not negate the primary testimony, physical mapping, or restoration process presented in the main body.
+It would mean only that these broader diagnostic or societal applications need further refinement.

 ---